anvilgeorge/anti-scraping-tool/README.md

 3. registrant2ips - This will give you the other ips associated with the registrant
 4. I then update my packet filtering blocking system with all of the ip addresses associated with the registrant I want to ban.

-For the script files you will need to give them execute permission e.g. chmod 700 accessday
+For the script files you will need to give them execute permission e.g. chmod 700 accessday  You may also have to change the first line of each file, #!/bin/sh, depending on your set up.

 **file: accessday**
 State number of days prior eg